reiryuki/Moto-Waves-Edge-Maxx-Audio-FX-Magisk-Module/README.md

 # Moto Waves Edge Maxx Audio FX

 ## Descriptions
 An equalizer ported from Motorola Edge (racer) for any Android 9 and 10 arm and arm64 devices.
-Android 11?
-Not tested yet.

 ## Installation Guide
 - Install the module via Magisk Manager only.